Marie-Chantal, Crown Princess of Greece

-Marie-Chantal, Crown Princess of Greece, Princess of Denmark (Greek: Μαρί Σαντάλ Μίλλερ; born 17 September 1968), is a member of the former Greek royal family and the extended Danish royal family.
+Marie-Chantal, Crown Princess of Greece, Princess of Denmark (Note: As the wife of a male-line descendant of King Christian IX of Denmark, she is legally a Danish princess.)
+(Greek: Μαρί Σαντάλ; née Marie-Chantal Claire Miller; born 17 September 1968), is a member of the former Greek royal family and the extended Danish royal family.
 She is married to Pavlos, Crown Prince of Greece, son of King Constantine II and Queen Anne-Marie of Greece, who was heir apparent to the Greek throne until the monarchy's abolition in 1973.

-Early life
+Early life, family, and education

-Marie-Chantal Miller was born in London, England, to Robert Warren Miller, an American-born British businessman, and his wife María Clara "Chantal" Pesantes Becerra, an Ecuadorian.
+Marie-Chantal Miller was born on 17 September 1968 in London, to an American-born British entrepreneur Robert Warren Miller, and his Ecuadorian wife María Clara "Chantal" Pesantes Becerra.
 She has an older sister, Pia, formerly married to Christopher Getty, and a younger sister, Alexandra, formerly married to Prince Alexander von Fürstenberg.
 She was baptized in the Catholic faith at St. Patrick's Cathedral in New York City by the Archbishop of New York, John Cardinal O'Connor, with Princess Donatella Missikoff Flick serving as her godmother.

-Marie-Chantal was raised in Hong Kong where she attended The Peak School until she was 9 years old when she went to board at Institut Le Rosey in Switzerland.
-In 1982, she transferred to the Ecole Active Bilingue in Paris until her senior year which she took at The Masters School in New York.
+Marie-Chantal was raised in Hong Kong where she attended The Peak School until she was 9 years old when she went to board at the Institut Le Rosey in Switzerland.
+In 1982, she transferred to the École Jeannine Manuel in Paris until her senior year which she took at The Masters School in New York.
 She interned with Andy Warhol while she was in high school.
-After graduating, she attended the Academy of Arts for one year.
-She began a degree in History of Art at New York University in 1993 but dropped out a year later after Pavlos, Crown Prince of Greece, proposed to her on a skiing holiday in Gstaad, Switzerland, at Christmas.
+After graduating, she attended the New York Academy of Art for one year.
+She went back to school at Sarah Lawrence College before transferring to New York University's Gallatin School of Individualized Study but left before graduating.
+She also attended the Fashion Institute of Technology for one semester.

 Marriage

+She and Pavlos first met in 1993 at a social event in New Orleans hosted by Greek shipping magnate Stavros Niarchos, and became engaged in 1994 during a holiday in Gstaad, Switzerland where Pavlos proposed to her on a ski lift with a cabochon-cut sapphire and heart-shaped diamond ring.

-In 1994, Marie-Chantal became engaged to Pavlos, Crown Prince of Greece, son of the deposed King Constantine II and Queen Anne Marie.
-She converted from Catholicism to Greek Orthodoxy, taking the Greek name María on 22 May 1995 in a private Chrismation ceremony at St Paul's Chapel in New York.
+Before their wedding, she converted from Catholicism to Greek Orthodoxy and received the name María in a private Chrismation ceremony at St Paul’s Chapel in New York on 22 May 1995.

-Her engagement ring was a cabochon-cut sapphire and heart-shaped diamond ring.
-The wedding was planned by Lady Elizabeth Anson and Robert Isabell.
-Marie-Chantal wore a Valentino dress.
-The ceremony was held on 1 July 1995 at St Sophia's Cathedral in London.
-Attendees included many members of European royal families.

-The couple live in London and have five children: